AUGUST 16, SATURDAY, Meet 9:45 a.m.

 Note for Kayak and Canoe Trips

-The kayak and canoe outings listed in the announcements above are suitable for beginner/novice canoeists and kayakers, but each beginner canoeist must paddle with an experienced canoeist.
+The kayak and canoe outing listed in the announcement above is suitable for beginner/novice canoeists and kayakers, but each beginner canoeist must paddle with an experienced canoeist.
 Life jackets or personal flotation devices are required and must be worn.
 Bring your own boat, borrow one, paddle with a friend, or rent a boat from the outfitter(s) listed.

 Please bring in the boat your picnic lunch, something to drink, and a towel.
 Put your belongings in a waterproof dry bag in the boat.
 Wear old, thick-soled shoes you don’t mind getting wet (old sneakers work well).
 Also bring at least 6 feet of sturdy cord to tie up your boat if you don’t already have cord attached to your own boat.
 If you have further questions, please call the trip leader.